What is an Epidemiologist?

-Epidemiologist Definition Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
+Epidemiologist Job Description Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
 May develop the means for prevention and control.

 - Standardize drug dosages, methods of immunization, and procedures for manufacture of drugs and medicinal compounds.